-- Level 1 inputs to the valuation methodology are quoted prices for identical assets or liabilities in active markets; - Level 2 inputs to the valuation methodology included quoted prices for identical assets or liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.
+Level 1 - inputs to the valuation methodology are quoted prices for identical assets or liabilities in active markets;

+- Level 2 inputs to the valuation methodology included quoted prices for identical assets or liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.
 Level 2 valuations are based on inputs, including quoted forward prices for commodities, time value and volatility factors, which can be substantially observed or corroborated in the marketplace; and, - Level 3 inputs to the valuation methodology are not based on observable market data.

 Cash and cash equivalents, marketable securities and the investment are recorded based on Level 1 of the fair-value hierarchy.
+Investment in RepliCel is recorded based on Level 2 of the fair value hierarchy.
+The carrying value of trade and other receivables and accounts payable and accrued liabilities equals fair value due to the short term nature of these balances.